streamcircle/docs.tween.ly/src/content/docs/user-guide/editor-overview.md

 ### New

 Whenever you open the Editor, it is automatically prepared to start creating new graphics.
-If the scene is not empty and you want to create a new graphics file file, open the More menu in the top navbar and click New.
+If the scene is not empty and you want to create a new graphics file, open the More menu in the top navbar and click New.

 ### Save